 Submissions for the AEA Annual Meeting

-The AEA, in conjunction with 56 associations in related disciplines, assembles over 13,000 of the best minds in economics to network and celebrate new achievements in economic research.
-This is the premiere event to share your work with colleagues.
+The American Economic Association (AEA), in conjunction with 64 associations in related disciplines, assembles the best minds in economics to network and celebrate new achievements in economic research.
+This is the premier event to share your work with colleagues.

 Members wishing to present papers or organize complete sessions for the program for the meeting in San Antonio, Texas, are invited to submit proposals electronically to AEA President-elect Janet Currie beginning March 1.
 While papers covering a wide array of topics in economics will be included on the 2024 program, Professor Currie encourages proposals on research relevant to the study of economic inequalities, especially those that affect children and families.

 To be considered, individual paper proposals with up to two JEL bibliographic codes in rank order should be submitted by April 1.
 Complete session proposals should be submitted by April 15.

 Proposals for complete sessions have historically had a higher probability of inclusion (16–39%) than papers submitted individually (7–17%).
 To increase the probability of inclusion on the program, individual paper contributors are strongly encouraged to use the AEA's EconHarmony website to form integrated sessions.
 Complete sessions normally contain three or four papers and should be submitted by the session organizer only.
 At least one author of each paper must be an AEA member.